Louis de Gonzague, Duke of Nevers

 Louis de Gonzague, Duke of Nevers (Ludovico or Luigi di Gonzaga-Nevers; 18 September 1539 – 23 October 1595) was a soldier, governor and statesman during the French Wars of Religion.
-Of Italian extraction, his father and brother were dukes of Mantua.
-He came to France in 1549, and fought for Henri II of France during the latter wars of religion, getting himself captured during the battle of Saint Quentin.
-Due to his Italian heritage he was seen as a useful figure to have as governor of French Piedmont, a post he would hold until Henri III ceded the territory in 1574.
-In 1565 his patron, Catherine de Medici secured for him a marriage with the key heiress Henriette de Clèves, elevating him to duke of Nevers and count of Rethelois.
+His father and brother were reigning dukes of Mantua.
+He came to France in 1549, and fought for Henri II of France during the latter Italian Wars, getting himself captured during the battle of Saint Quentin.
+Due to his Italian connections he was seen as a useful figure to have as governor of French Piedmont, a post he would hold until Henri III ceded the territory in 1574.
+In 1565 his patron, Catherine de' Medici secured for him a marriage with the key heiress Henriette de Clèves, elevating him to duke of Nevers and count of Rethel.
 He fought for the crown through the early wars of religion, receiving a bad injury in the third war.
 At this time he formed a close bond with the young Anjou, future king Henri III, a bond that would last until the king's death.

 He opposed any drive to war with Spain in 1572, and after the attempt on Admiral Coligny's life was a key member of the council that decided on the policy of elimination for the Protestant leadership.
 A radical Catholic, he revelled in his involvement in the Massacre that unfolded in the subsequent days.
 In the fourth war of religion he was the de facto leader of the siege of La Rochelle but was unable to bring it success.
 In the fifth civil war his army shadowed that of the duke of Alençon brother of the new king Henri, not giving battle, but containing him until Catherine negotiated a settlement.
 Nevers was disgusted with the generous Peace of Monsieur that concluded the civil war, joining the ligue movement that spread in the wake of it among radical Catholics, and campaigning for the resumption of war which was soon achieved.
 He now acted in the sixth civil war as the de facto leader of Alençon's now loyal army, campaigning brutally along the Loire, sacking La Charité-sur-Loire and Issoire, the war concluding in the harsher Treaty of Bergerac.